ERoydev/rocket-taskify/README.md

 # Future Improvements
 I want to implement frontend to consume the backend with authentication:
 - i will try using solana smart contracts using anchor for education purposes.
-- i will upload simple version with front and backend version to use it as a showcase project setting CD/CI to deploy it to render.
+- i will upload simple version with front and backend version to use it as a showcase project.
+I will implement CD/CI git action to build, test, deploy to render.